markwil99/run_analysis/CodeBook.md

-extract - a subset of bigdata, showing only the variables that are means or standard deviations extract.a - a subset of extract used for aggregations and creating 'agg' extract.x - a subset of extract used for aggregations and creating 'agg' features - the table of feature classes, from UCI's data: "features.txt" labelVals - a table of lookups for the plain language activity types (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) labels - the combined output of codes from test and training data, used to identify what activity was observed subs - the combined output of subject IDs for each observation, from test and training data combined
+extract - a subset of bigdata, showing only the variables that are means or standard deviations extract.a - a subset of extract used for aggregations and creating 'agg' extract.x - a subset of extract used for aggregations and creating 'agg' features - the table of feature classes, from: "features.txt" labelVals - a table of lookups for the plain language activity types (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) labels - the combined output of codes from test and training data, used to identify what activity was observed subs - the combined output of subject IDs for each observation, from test and training data combined